v-machine/gh_python_util/README.md

 `treehandler.TreeHandler` is a function decorator for handling Data Trees as inputs in user-defined functions.
 Calls to decorated functions will avoid implicit looping behavior triggered by component inputs with `item access` or `list access`.
 The decorator will handle DataTree input in a fashion identical to any other default grasshopper component.

 ### Usage
-On a GhPython component, right-click on all inputs used by the decoratto set `tree access`.
-Decorate  functions that require delegated Data Tree handling as following:
+On a GhPython component, right-click on all inputs for the decorated function and set `tree access`.
+You can decorate functions that require delegated Data Tree handling as following:
 ```
 from ghpythonutil.treehandler import TreeHandler